Blue Core Research

 Database Threats

-Since connections to the database always use valid users and passwords, threats are limited to valid connections.
-Connections could be from real users or someone impersonating them.
+Since connections to the database always use valid users and passwords, threats are limited to authenticated connections.
+Connections could originate from real users or someone impersonating them.
 So here is the list of threats:

-- Internal DBA threat.
+• Internal DBA threat.
 That is the threat of an abuse of privilege by a database administrator.
-While DBAs are usually trustworthy individuals, their unrestricted access makes them a security risk.
+While DBAs tend to be trustworthy individuals, their unrestricted access makes them a security risk.

-- Application account compromise.
+• Application account compromise.
 That can be an internal or an external threat.
 It is about gaining access to the application credentials.
-That could be an application manager or developer with access to the credentials (internal threat), or an external actor that got those from a configuration file (external threat).
+That could be an application manager or developer with access to the credentials (internal threat) or an external actor who obtained those from a configuration file (external threat).

-- Local access.
-Most databases allow unauthenticated connections from certain operating system accounts on the database server.
+• Local access.
+Most databases allow unauthenticated connections from particular operating system accounts on the database server.
 That means that gaining access to these accounts on the database server will grant you access to the database.
 Even if such access is blocked, it can usually be enabled or bypassed.

 Securing a Database